-Oglebay will begin offering daily activity wristbands on Friday, May 24.
+Oglebay will begin offering daily activity wristbands on Friday, May 23.
 The wristbands are available at the Good Zoo and Visitors Center through Labor Day and provide all day use at the Par III Golf, Good Zoo and Train Ride, Miniature Golf, Pedal Boats, Fishing, Outdoor Pool, Tennis, Glass Museum, Trolley, and the Mansion Museum.
 “The wristbands will also provide one admission to the inflatable rides this weekend,” reminded Hargleroad.
 The wristbands are $16.00 each plus applicable fees and taxes.

-The zoo is also accepting entries for the second annual “Capture the Wild” photography contest.
-“We had a great response last summer to our photography contest and are looking forward to this year’s entries,” said Penny Miller, Director of the Good Zoo.
+The zoo is also accepting entries for the third annual “Capture the Wild” photography contest.
+“We have had a great response to our photography contests and are looking forward to this year’s entries,” said Miller.
 “We’ll be awarding some great prizes!”
 Contest rules and entry forms are available on the zoo’s website.